About recording profiles

 Custom camera settings

-Any cameras enrolled before the recording profiles creation are automatically associated with a Custom settings configuration to retain their camera settings.
-The selected profile and settings for those cameras can be changed later.
+Any cameras enrolled before recording profiles existed are automatically associated with a Custom settings configuration to retain their camera settings.
+The profiles and settings for those cameras can be changed later.

 Custom camera settings can also be used when a specific camera configuration is required that isn’t available through the recording profile configuration.
 Once the custom camera settings are configured, the camera is no longer associated with a recording profile.